XIN-Solutions/xinmods-js/README.md

 We can tap into this by using the `Image` object.

-The `HippoConnection` class exposes two useful methods.
+The `BloomreachConnection` class exposes two useful methods.
 One interacts with Image Link field types, the other works directly off of the binary's UUID in the JCR -- the first uses the latter to work correctly.

 To retrieve a file from an image link, and add modifications to the object use it like this: